wanderwallet/Wander/README.md

 ### Constructor Options

-The `WanderEmbedded` constructor accepts an optional configuration object with the following properties:
+The `WanderConnect` constructor accepts an optional configuration object with the following properties:

 | **Option**     | **Type**                     | **Default** | **Description**                                                                                                     |
 | -------------- | ---------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------- |